nicoleefleming/Numerical-Solutions-of-Differential-Equations/homework/homework5/hw5.md

             THIS CODE WORKS, JUST NOT HOW IT IS NEEDED TO.
-UPDATED CODE WILL BE PUSHED WHEN COMPLETE
+UPDATED CODE WILL BE PUSHED WHEN COMPLETE.
+            THE CORRECT CODE FOR THE SPARSE MATRIX WILL BE STORED IN 5 VECTORS, AND JACOBI WILL BE UPDATED WITH THE METHOD OF USING THAT TO SOLVE FOR THE APPROXIMATIONS.

+            TEST_CONVERGENCE MAY BE UN-NEEDED FOR THIS TO WORK.